pypmc/pypmc/doc/introduction.rst

   the user has to guess.
 * The power to combine the proposals of subsequent steps [Cor+12]_.
-This increases the effective sample size per wallclock time and helps in reducing undesired samples with very large weight that adversely affect the variance of the integral estimate.
+This increases the effective sample size per wallclock time and helps in reducing undesired samples with very large weight --- *outliers* --- that adversely affect the variance of the integral estimate.

 Variational Bayes
 -----------------

-A powerful alternative is to use the variational Bayes algorithm [Bis06]_ to fit a Gaussian mixture to samples.
+A powerful alternative to PMC is to use the variational Bayes algorithm [Bis06]_ to fit a Gaussian mixture to samples.
 We include a variant that also works with importance-weighted samples.
 Our implementation allows the user to set all values of the prior/posterior hyperparameters.
 Variational Bayes can therefore be used in a sequential manner to incrementally update the knowledge about the Gaussian mixture as new (importance) samples arrive.

 Performance
 -----------